cosmos/cosmos-sdk/docs/architecture/adr-071-crypto-v2-multi-curve.md

 ## Test Cases

 * The code will be unit tested to ensure a high code coverage
-* There should be integration tests around Wallet, Keyring and CryptoProviders.
+* There should be integration tests around Keyring and CryptoProviders.
-* There should be benchmark tests for hashing, keyring, encryption, decryption, signing and verifying functions.

 ## Further Discussions